FAQs

 Do you accept NDIS clients?

 I usually request a few more specific details/report about the child’s developmental history before accepting NDIS clients.
 If I proceed with therapy for your child, I will only accept self managed NDIS clients.
 Note – there is a gap payment by the client for all NDIS initial consultations.
+Children with very complex needs will generally be considered unsuitable for therapy due to the restrictions of the Telehealth format.